Lucas-C/ludochaordic/content/2021-03-07-undying-dusk-a-pdf-video-game.md

 with a gameplay based on exploration and logic puzzles, in the tradition of [dungeon crawlers](https://en.wikipedia.org/wiki/Dungeon_crawl#Video_games).

-The game is set in a fantasy realm where a curse set by the Empress keeps the world in an eternal dusk.
+> A curse set by the Empress keeps the world in an eternal dusk.
-You play a woman who recently found shelter in an eerie monastery.
+> You are have recently found shelter in an eerie monastery.

 It features: